History of Ohio in Timeline

 The Grand Prix of Cleveland hosted CART races from 1982 to 2007.

-In 2008, fifty-nine of the United States' top 1,000 publicly traded companies (by revenue) were headquartered in Ohio.
+In 2008, fifty-nine of the United States' top 1,000 publicly traded companies (by revenue) were headquartered in Ohio, including Procter & Gamble, Goodyear Tire & Rubber, AK Steel, Timken, Abercrombie & Fitch, and Wendy's.

 2008: Crew Win MLS Cup

-The Columbus Crew won the MLS Cup in 2008.
+In 2008, the Columbus Crew won the MLS Cup.

-Ohio's overall income grew in Ohio from 2009 to 2012, with an overall 7.1% increase in income growth.
+From 2009, income grew in Ohio with an overall 7.1% increase in income growth.

-According to the 2010 census, About 6.7% of Ohio's population age 5 years and older reported speaking a language other than English.
+According to the 2010 census, About 6.7% of the population age 5 years and older reported speaking a language other than English, with 2.2% of the population speaking Spanish, 2.6% speaking other Indo-European languages, 1.1% speaking Asian and Austronesian languages, and 0.8% speaking other languages.

 According to the ARDA, in 2010 the largest Christian denominations by adherents were the Catholic Church with 1,992,567; the United Methodist Church with 496,232; the Evangelical Lutheran Church in America with 223,253, the Southern Baptist Convention with 171,000, the Christian Churches and Churches of Christ with 141,311, the United Church of Christ with 118,000, and the Presbyterian Church (USA) with 110,000.